 On June 24, 2005 in St. Louis, MO, summer temperatures reached 96 ᵒF.
 Praxair stored propylene gas cylinders outside in a storage yard on top of asphalt.
 The vapor pressure in the cylinders exceeded faulty set pressures of the relief valves allowing propylene to vent into the storage yard area.
 The resulting vapor plume was ignited by a static discharge.
 The fire enlarged when other cylinders began to vent and eventually cylinders began to explode.
 There was significant damage to the facility and the surrounding community. (video / incident report)

 Below is the BowTie diagram for the Praxair facility.
-Click on (1) to (19) buttons for an explanation of each element.
+Click on each section for an explanation of each element.

 What other preventative barriers could be put in place to increase the effectiveness of the safety measures in this scenario?

 What other mitigating barriers could be put in place to decrease the escalation to one or more of the consequences in this scenario?

 What other chemical or operational hazards are present in this scenario?

 What are some practices, programs, or management systems Praxair could implement that would be effective in managing these other hazards?

 Board, U.S. Chemical Safety and Hazard Investigation.
 Fire at Praxait St. Louis: Dangers of Propylene Cylinders.
 Washington DC, 2006.

 Hatch, D., McCulloch, P., & Travers, I. (2017, November).
 Visual HAZOP.
 The Chemical Engineer(917), 27-32.